Firefighters battle to maintain the upper hand on a huge fire north of Los Angeles

 “It’s been stressful with those other fires, but now that this one is close to home it’s just super stressful,” she said.

 To the south, Los Angeles officials began to prepare for potential rain even as some residents were allowed to return to the charred Pacific Palisades and Altadena areas.
-Gusty weather was expected to last through Thursday and precipitation was possible starting Saturday, according to the National Weather Service.
+Gusty weather was expected to last through Thursday and precipitation was possible starting Saturday, according to the weather service.

 “Rains are in the forecast and the threat of mud and debris flow in our fire-impacted communities is real,” Supervisor Kathryn Barger said during a Wednesday morning news conference.